Air Marshal: Career Guide

 Air Marshal Job Training

 Successful candidates must participate in a mandatory training program.
 The first 36 days of the basic training program take place at the Federal Law Enforcement Training Center in New Mexico.
 The second part of the program takes place in Atlantic City, New Jersey, where recruits receive more specialized training.
 Topics covered during training include international law, aircraft safety, how to recognize criminal and terroristic behavior, how to arrest suspects quickly and lawfully, and aircraft medicine, in case marshals have to administer first aid while in flight.
 Applicants must become proficient in firearm use and in close quarters self-defense.

 Aspiring sky marshals must be comfortable working independently and be highly skilled at accurate shooting in close quarters.
 Former law enforcement or military experience may be beneficial.

 Possible Job Titles for This Career

 - Air Marshal

 Air Marshal Salary and Job Outlook

-The TSA has its own unique pay scale, unlike any of the other government system offices.
+The TSA has its own unique pay scale and does not follow the General Schedule (GS) as do most other federal positions.
 In the TSA, the salary steps include letters A through M. The starting pay depends on factors like education and experience.
 Salary increases as TSA employees are promoted to higher levels of responsibility.
-The current TSA pay scale is available at the TSA website.
-Air marshals receive the same benefit plans that other government employees receive – life and health insurance, medical and dental insurance, paid vacation, and retirement plans.
-The hiring outlook for sky marshals is influenced by Homeland Security’s efforts to prevent attacks and the number of air miles traveled in the United States.
+Current job postings on USA Jobs website can provide an approximate idea of salary ranges.
+Air marshals receive the same benefit plans that other government employees receive – life and health insurance, medical and dental insurance, paid vacation, and retirement plans.1 The hiring outlook for sky marshals is influenced by Homeland Security's efforts to prevent attacks and the number of air miles traveled in the United States.

 If you are interested in a career as an air marshal, you may also be interested in the related jobs below: